Science, philosophy, politics, and religion are frequent topics for writer and public speaker Catherine Giordano.

-Donald Trump seems to have no religious feeling or understanding.
-The Bible is nothing more than a prop to him, he doesn’t attend church, he knows nothing about the religion he professes to love, and he is disrespectful to religion.
+Donald Trump seems to have no religious feelings or understanding.
+The Bible is nothing more than a prop to him; he doesn’t attend church, he knows nothing about the religion he professes to love, and he is disrespectful to religion.
 So, is it correct to say he is an atheist?

 I was blessed to be raised in a churched home.
 My mother and father taught me that to whom much is given much is expected.
 I was sworn in on the very bible from which my mother would teach us as young children.
 And that faith lives on in my heart every single day.